Power to Parents and Professionals (P2P2) Special Education Workshops and Training

-Consistent with its mission to serve underrepresented and under-resourced communities, Legal Outreach has reached out to the special needs community by first helping parents and caregivers become informed advocates for their children by teaching them their rights within the educational arena and training them in the art of advocacy.
+Consistent with its mission to serve underrepresented and under-resourced communities, Legal Outreach has reached out to the special needs community by first helping parents, caregivers and professionals become informed advocates for children with special needs by teaching them their rights within the educational arena and training them in the art of advocacy.

 Fostering Change Initiative

 (for youth in foster care)